sahilrathod5236/e-commerce-store/README.md

 - This project contains both, the Admin Dashboard and the Store.
 - The Store is managed via the Admin Dashboard.
-- Creating the store and dashboard, categories, products, etc. related to the store is done in the Admin Dashboard.
+- Creating the store and billboards, categories, products, etc. related to the store is done in the Admin Dashboard.
-- The Store shows the dashboard and the featured products.
+- The Store shows the billboards and the featured products.
-- The Store features a cart which shows the products in cart and total price of all products in the cart and on checkout redirects to a stripe checkout session.
+- The Store features a cart which shows the products in cart and the total price and on checkout redirects to a stripe checkout session.

 Key Features: